retrocomputacion/retrobbs/readme.md

  - Fix to support Wikipedia-API version 0.6.0 and above (see note on the Requirements section)
  - Fixed *Slideshow* handling of .C and .PET PETSCII files
  - *Weather* plugin now has more robust handling of geocoder timeouts
+ - *Weather* plugin can now fallback to text mode
  - Fixed image converter Bayer 4x4 dithering matrix
  - Added user-agent when using wikipediaapi >= 0.6.0
  - Fixed audio streaming now works when the BBS is running under Windows
  - Messaging system reworked, it now supports different screen dimensions and longer messages
+ - MSX-ASCII art header for the *Oneliner* plugin

 ---
 # 1.2 The *Turbo56K* protocol